 Historically speaking, Dwarka is a part of Prabhas Kshetra as described in Skanda Puran.
-It is a larger area that extends till Somnath in the east.
-So, you can find many small but ancient places around Dwarka that you can visit from Dwarka.
+It is a larger area that extends to Somnath in the east.
+So, you can find many small but ancient Pilgrimage Places around Dwarka that you can visit from the main town.

-Beyt Dwarka is located on an island off the coast of Okha, 35 km away from Dwarka.
-You need to take a boat to reach Beyt Dwarka.
-This is most popular of the places around Dwarka.
+Located on an island off the coast of Okha, 35 km away from the town.
+You need to take a boat to reach there.
+This is the most popular of the places around Dwarka.

 Read our detailed post on Beyt Dwarka